andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 Some time ago I graduated from Belarusian State University with Physicist-Researcher specialization.

 Before arriving to a current project, I worked on:
-- BSUIR as a scientist / researcher where performed modeling of physical processes
+- BSUIR as a scientist / researcher who performed modeling of physical processes
-- Linline as an electronics engineer where participated in construction and tuning of electronics for cosmetology lasers
+- Linline as an electronics engineer who participated in construction and tuning of electronics for cosmetology lasers
-- BMC as an electronics engineer and software developer where worked on prototyping of device for diesel fuels testing
+- BMC as an electronics engineer and software developer who worked on prototyping of a device for diesel fuels testing
-- Epam Systems / Godel Technologies / Artezio / iTechArt / Bell Integrator as a software engineer where used Java stack mostly on different projects related to next domains: Travel / Finance / Documentation / Blockchain / Entertainment
+- Epam Systems / Godel Technologies / Artezio / iTechArt / Bell Integrator as a software engineer who used Java stack mostly on different projects related to next domains:
+  Travel / Finance / Documentation / Blockchain / Entertainment

-My hobbies in early years were reading, electronics, programming and wood carving, but during last years I mostly prefer just programming.
+My hobbies in early years were reading, electronic device construction, programming and wood carving, but during last years I mostly prefer just programming.

-Sometimes I publish videos on my YouTube channel dedicated to solving tasks on Java coding interview: https://www.youtube.com/@andd3dfx
+From time to time I publish videos with a solution of some tasks using Java language on my YouTube channel [Java coding interview](https://www.youtube.com/@andd3dfx)

-What about books - I prefer technical literature (related to my specialization) and philosophical books (written by Eastern Orthodox fathers).
+What about books: I prefer technical literature (related to my specialization) and philosophical books (written by Eastern Orthodox fathers).

 What about programming:
 - used Basic in childhood / early years (before 1998),